 Reinforcement work needs to be completed within 12 months from when the building owners receive notice from the Council.

-Why is it being subsidised?
+Why is this work being subsidised?

 Because there is a deadline of 12 months to complete this work, the Government and Council have contributed $3 million to help building owners achieve this deadline.